 - The working area is not big enough to move advanced embroidery lovers.

-- Doesn’t have a reverse.
+- It doesn’t have a reverse.

 - No start/stop function.